freyesgu93/aws-solutions-architect-associate-notes/README.md

 S3 can store objects of size 0 bytes to 5 TB.
 A single PUT can transfer 5 GB max.
 For files larger than 100MB, multipart upload is recommended.

 __Cross-region replication__ requires that versioning be enabled on both the source bucket and the destination bucket.
+Files in an existing bucket are not replicated automatically.

 __AWS Glacier archive retrieval__ options —
 - Expedited: Costly, 1-5 minutes.